Quarterly Membership Briefings

 Membership Social Events

 Our FBISDCAAA holiday party at Tom Ham’s Lighthouse was a lot of fun.
 Recent member events include happy hours and a summer garden party.

 FBI Teen Academy

-The FBI San Diego Division is hosting 70 high school students for two, one-day Teen Academies this summer (June 25 and July 23).
+The FBI San Diego Division hosted 70 high school students for two, one-day Teen Academies in summer 2019.
 Teens learned about good decision making, FBI careers, human trafficking, violent extremist recruiting, the FBI deadly force policy, the dangers of drugs, met a drug dog, learned how to take fingerprints, role played a felony car stop with SWAT agents, and practiced split second decision making with the Firearms Training Simulator (FATS).
 They also had a delicious lunch, sponsored by the FBISDCAAA, during which they had small group career mentoring sessions with agents and professional staff.
 At the end of the day, graduates received certificates and were designated as “Teen Ambassadors”, eligible to volunteer at information booths for community outreach events throughout the year.

 Junior Special Agent Graduation

 In April 2019, our chapter supported 20 students from the Monarch School in becoming FBI Junior Special Agents, including presentation of a badge and certificate.
 The Monarch School provides children with educational skills and tools to overcome the odds against homelessness, and the Junior Special Agent Program gives fifth graders in disadvantaged neighborhoods the information, skills, and discipline they need to stay away from gangs, drugs, and crime.
 The FBISDCAAA is proud to support this program as one of our community outreach projects.
 Students learn about the FBI’s mission and core values, and how law enforcement serves and protects their communities.